bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 Now the big assumption here is that you can build a deep neural network that is both *invertible* and can represent whatever complex transform you need.
-There are several methods to do this but we'll be looking at one of the earlier ones call Real NVP, which is surprisingly simple.
+There are several methods to do this but we'll be looking at one of the earlier ones call Real-valued Non-Volume Preserving (Real NVP) transformations, which is surprisingly simple.

 Training and Generation
 -----------------------